TylerofArk/resty/README.md

 ## Lab 26

-Refactor all of the child components of App.js from classes to functions.
+Refactored all of the child components of App.js from classes to functions.
 Use .scss pages to style the webpage.

 ### Wireframe